Galle Fort: Renovations

-Following the disaster caused by the Tsunami of 2004 when many buildings were damaged, the Ministry of Cultural Affairs launched a project for renovation and reconstruction, but paying attention to the former architecture to retain a historical feel.
+Following the disaster caused by the tsunami of 2004, which damaged many buildings, the Ministry of Cultural Affairs launched a project for renovation and reconstruction, but paying attention to the former architecture to retain a historical feel.

 The Galle Fort has both Portuguese and Dutch era buildings, reflecting the bygone era of the colonial domination of the city.
 These buildings needed attention as many changes had taken place over the centuries.
 The Government of Sri Lanka, through its Galle Heritage Foundation under the Ministry of Cultural Affairs and National Heritage has taken the initiative of restoring some of the heritage buildings to their old glory.
 The restoration work has been financially supported by the Government of the Netherlands.
 The renovation work conforms to guidelines set by the Archeological Department of Sri Lanka.
 Technical guidance was provided by the Architectural Wing of the University of Moratuwa.
 Very many of the old town houses have been bought up by expatriates and rich Sri Lankans and Indians and renovated as holiday homes.